Ouest-France/cdp/README.md

     --publish                                                  Run publish mode (Analyse).
     --put=<file>                                               Put file to artifactory.
     --release-project-branch-name                              Force the release to be created with the project branch name.
-    --release-project-env-name                                 Force the release to be created with the job env name defined in gitlab.
+    --release-project-env-name                                 Force the release to be created with the job env name.define in gitlab
     --sast                                                     Static Application Security Testing mode.
     --simulate-merge-on=<branch_name>                          Build docker image with the merge current branch on specify branch (no commit).
     --sleep=<seconds>                                          Time to sleep int the end (for debbuging) in seconds [default: 0].
     --timeout=<timeout>                                        Time in seconds to wait for any individual kubernetes operation [default: 600].
     --tiller-namespace                                         Force the tiller namespace to be the same as the pod namespace (deprecated)
-    --use-aws-ecr                                              Use AWS ECR from k8s configuration for pull/push docker image.
+    --use-aws-ecr                                              DEPRECATED - Use AWS ECR from k8s configuration for pull/push docker image.
-    --use-custom-registry                                      Use custom registry for pull/push docker image.
+    --use-custom-registry                                      DEPRECATED - Use custom registry for pull/push docker image.
     --use-docker                                               Use docker to build / push image [default].
     --use-docker-compose                                       Use docker-compose to build / push image.
-    --use-gitlab-registry                                      Use gitlab registry for pull/push docker image [default].
+    --use-gitlab-registry                                      DEPRECATED - Use gitlab registry for pull/push docker image [default].
+    --use-registry=<registry_name>                             Use registry for pull/push docker image (none, aws-ecr, gitlab or custom name for load specifics environments variables) [default: none].
     --validate-configurations                                  Validate configurations schema of BlockProvider.
     --values=<files>                                           Specify values in a YAML file (can specify multiple separate by comma).
 The priority will be given to the last (right-most) file specified.
-    --volume-from=<host_type>                                  Volume type of sources - docker or k8s [default: k8s]
+    --volume-from=<host_type>                                  Volume type of sources - docker, k8s or local [default: k8s]
 ```

 ### Prerequisites